felipemeriga/Emberblast/README.md

 ## TODO List

+- add capability of adding traps to the map
+- implement skills to find items on the map
 - Add more skills for Rogue
 - Add more skills for knight
 - Add more custom skills